 Conservation Leaders For Tomorrow

-Zachary E. Lowe is the Director of the Conservation Leaders Tomorrow Program, which is housed within the Max McGraw Wildlife Foundation in Dundee, Il.
+Zachary E. Lowe was the Director of the Conservation Leaders Tomorrow Program, which is housed within the Max McGraw Wildlife Foundation in Dundee, IL from 2009 to Aug 2021.
 He has a diverse professional background working within the disciplines of restoration ecology, research/extension, and conservation education.
 He holds a B.S. in Wildlife Science, a second in Fisheries and Aquatic Science, and a Ph.D. in Restoration Ecology from Purdue University where he maintains an Adjunct Faculty position within the Department of Forestry and Natural Resources.
-A native to the Midwest, Zach grew up as an avid outdoorsman and is passionate about hunting.
+A native of the Midwest, Zach grew up as an avid outdoorsman and is passionate about hunting.
 He engages in trapping and fishing as the time and the seasons allow.
 Zach enjoys the culinary rewards of hunting and gardening and finds the preparation of game and local foods to be a year-round connection to the family’s seasonal harvest.
-Zach severs on The Wildlife Societies Editorial Advisory Board and assist with several national working groups dedicated to how hunting angling and trapping can ensuring the future of conservation for the collective benefit of all things wild.
+Zach serves on The Wildlife Society's Editorial Advisory Board and assists with several national working groups dedicated to how hunting, angling, and trapping can ensure the future of conservation for the collective benefit of all things wild.